Skip to Content

 Auschwitz

-Where Birkenau brings the scale to life, at Auschwitz I it’s all about the details.
-The original Auschwitz camp started off as a Polish army barracks which was converted into a prison camp for political prisoners in 1940.
-So much of the Nazis’ first and smallest camp has been preserved, right from the entrance gate where ‘Arbeit macht frei’ is carved into wrought iron.
+Where Birkenau brings the scale to life, Auschwitz I is all about the details.
+The original Auschwitz camp was a Polish army barracks which was converted into a prison camp for political prisoners in 1940.
+So much of the Nazis’ first and smallest camp has been preserved, from the entrance gate displaying ‘Arbeit macht frei’ in wrought iron.
 ‘Work will set you free’ – a horrendous irony in the place where so many people came to die.

 Inside Auschwitz I

 You can walk through the camp’s rows of brick huts, each of which had a different function.
-There’s Hut 20, the so-called ‘hospital’ which was more a lab where doctors like Dr Mengele used prisoners as guinea pigs as they experimented with different ways of killing them more efficiently.
-There’s Hut 11, the prison within a prison where guards would come up with new and more horrific ways to torture the prisoners who dared to rebel – by starvation, suffocation or being forced to stand in a tiny cell one metre square for days.
+There’s Hut 20, the so-called ‘hospital’ which was more a lab where doctors like Dr Mengele used prisoners as guinea pigs and experimented with different ways of killing them.

 Rows of huts